HoodyH/HoodyH/README.md

 # Hi there, I'm Simone - aka [SimoneABNto][website] 👋

-## I'm a Student, Developer, and Player!
+## I'm a Student, Developer, and a Maker!

 - 🎯 I’ve studied CS at university of Udine
 - 🔭 I’m working as backend developer and bot developer